MilkBowl/LocalShops/README.md

 Permissions are separated to allow for different permission levels and as such the type needs to be included.

  * localshops.(local|global).*
-          o Users can buy and sell to shops but not make or manage them. o Sub nodes are:
+   - Users can buy and sell to shops but not make or manage them.
+   - Sub nodes are:
-                + localshops.(local|global).buy
+     - localshops.(local|global).buy
-                + localshops.(local|global).sell
+     - localshops.(local|global).sell
-                + localshops.(local|global).browse
+     - localshops.(local|global).browse
  * localshops.manager.*
-          o Owners and Managers can create, move or destroy LOCAL shops and manage them (using the set commands)
+   - Owners and Managers can create, move or destroy LOCAL shops and manage them (using the set commands)
-          o Sub nodes are:
+     - Sub nodes are:
-                + localshops.manager.add
+       - localshops.manager.add
-                + localshops.manager.create
+       - localshops.manager.create
-                + localshops.manager.destroy
+       - localshops.manager.destroy
-                + localshops.manager.move
+       - localshops.manager.move
-                + localshops.manager.remove
+       - localshops.manager.remove
-                + localshops.manager.select
+       - localshops.manager.select
-                + localshops.manager.set
+       - localshops.manager.set
-                + localshops.manager.set.owner
+       - localshops.manager.set.owner
  * localshops.admin.(local|global|server)
-          o Allows administrative access to override manager permissions or to set serverwide settings o localshops.admin.global is required for a player to create the global shop for the world.
+   - Allows administrative access to override manager permissions or to set serverwide settings
+   - localshops.admin.global is required for a player to create the global shop for the world.
             Any managers added to the shop will be able to manage it as if it was a local shop.
  * localshops.free.create
-          o Removes the cost associated with creating a shop.
+   - Removes the cost associated with creating a shop.
  * localshops.free.move
-          o Removes the cost associated with moving a shop.
+   - Removes the cost associated with moving a shop.

 ## License